SlabberP/Prediction-of-Product-Sales/README.md

   - Machine Learning:
     - The model was based on the dependency and dpendent feature which is a regression target.
-     - Instantiate the Linear regression model:
+     - Instantiate the Models:
-     - Fit the model to the training data only.
+     - Fit the model to the training data only
-     - Train the Model on the training data.
+     - Train the Model on the training data
-     -
+     - Test the Model
+     - Evaluate the model performance using metrics

  with explanation and justification for choices
 - Regression Metric Selection: Linear regression